Stroller Rental at Disneyland – Tips for Using a Stroller for Disney

 In fact, we don’t just recommend bringing a stroller to those with small children.
 We suggest you consider bringing some wheels along for older kids, too, just in case they get tired and crabby along the way during your day.
 Heck, by the end of the night, you’ll probably be wishing it was you getting carted around.

 Ready to coast through your family vacation with a stroller at Disney?
 There are a few things you need to know first about using these kiddie cruisers at Disneyland and California Adventure.
+(Want to rent a stroller at Disney World instead?
+Click here.)

 Can you take a stroller into Disneyland?